 Doormen: $1 to doormen who hail a taxicab.

 Housekeeping staff: $3 to $5 a night for extended stays.

 “A tip is always a bonus, so there is no one individual that you MUST tip,” says Orr.
-“Customer-facing employees are typically the ones who are tipped for delivering a service, therefore employees who you do not have direct customer contact are often not tipped because as a guest it is difficult to connect with them.”
+“Customer-facing employees are typically the ones who are tipped for delivering a service,” she explains.
+“Therefore employees who you do not have direct contact are often not tipped because it’s difficult to connect with them.”